mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

   * create a clear vision and roadmap for leveraging Gen AI to achieve their business objectives ?
   * Discover the challenges, security concerns, ethical issues.

-* how to find use cases
-  * customer success stories, news
-  * search for pain points for your employees and search when GenAI can help (Working Backwards)

-* To know if GenAI is the good techno for a use case
-  * can i add sufficient guardrails ?
-  * can i break the problem in the sub tasks ?
-  * Can i reuse or extend existing capabilities ?
-  * What skill sets does my team have ?

 ### Discover